varunj166/react-proforma/README.md

 So what's going on here.

 - `validationObject` is another property on the object passed to the `config` prop.
-Here, the keys are one of the form field names (I used the 'name' form field here), and the values are a function which accepts **all** of the current form values, and returns either an array of strings or null.
+Here, the keys are one of the form field names (I used the 'name' form field here), and the values are a function which accepts **all** of the current form values, and returns either an array of strings or `null`.
 - In this example, I destructure the 'name' value from `values`, set up an empty errors array, and then run two validation tests on 'name':
   1. Make sure the length of 'name' is not zero (i.e. this field is required)
   2. Make sure 'name' contains only letters and spaces (with a regex test)